Optimal Spatial Anomaly Detection: Minimax optimal spatial detection rate

-In Theorem \ref{thm:minimax1} below, we give the impossible regime of consistent detection.
-In detail, suppose that the following low SNR condition holds
+Theorem \ref{thm:minimax1} below characterizes the regime in which consistent detection is impossible.
+Specifically, suppose the following low SNR condition

-No consistent estimator of the spatial anomaly regions exists, e.g., for any detection method we can always find some data scenario such that $\frac{\text{Detection error rate}}{n}$ is bounded away from 0.
+which violates Assumption~\ref{assmp:signal}\,(i) and (ii) jointly, the minimax lower bound of the detection error is nearly of order $n$.

-\begin{theorem}(Impossible regime) Let $\mathcal{Q}$ be a class of distributions satisfying the model setup in Section \ref{subsec:model}, and suppose Assumption \ref{assmp:data} holds.
-As long as $\delta\Delta^2/\sigma^2 < \ld$ , for sufficiently large $n$,
+\begin{theorem}(Impossible regime) Let $\mathcal{Q}$ be a class of distributions satisfying the model setup in Section \ref{subsec:model}, and suppose Assumptions \ref{assmp:data} and \ref{assmp:smooth} hold.
+As long as $\delta\Delta^2/\sigma^2 < \sqrt{n}\log n$ , for sufficiently large $n$, there exists a positive constant $c$ such that

-where $\widehat R$ denotes the estimator of the set of anomaly regions, i.e., $\widehat R_{1;\hat m}$; $R(Q)$ denotes the true anomaly regions under the distribution $Q$; and the infimum is taken over all estimators. \end{theorem}
+Moreover, if $\delta\Delta^2/\sigma^2 < \sqrt{n}$, the minimax lower bound reaches to $cn/4$.
+Here $\widehat R$ denotes the estimator of the set of anomaly regions; $R(Q)$ denotes the true anomaly regions under the distribution $Q$; and the infimum is taken over all estimators. \end{theorem}

-In the impossible SNR regime, the minimax detection rate is $O(n)$, therefore the detection is never consistent.
+In the impossible regime where the SNR is not sufficient, the minimax detection rate cannot be reduced to below $O(n)$ up to logarithmic factors.
+Consequently, for any detection method, there exists a data-generating distribution under which $\frac{\text{Detection error rate}}{n}$ is bounded away from 0, implying that consistent recovery of anomaly regions does not exist.
 In the next theorem, we will show that when the SNR increases to the regime